cult-of-coders/grapher/docs/links.md

 }
 ```

+Note: *_id* is put by default.

-// Same goes for many-meta, it will create a similar schema to the one above, but it will wrap it in [] so it does what exactly what we want.
+Same goes for many-meta, it will create a similar schema to the one above, but it will wrap it in [] so it does what exactly what we want.

-Data consistency
+Data Consistency
 ----------------
 If you specify a virtual link in a Collection.
 If that document is removed.
 The inversed relationship link will be removed.
 Let's go back to our first example.